genicam/harvesters/README.rst

 You can freely use, modify, distribute Harvester under `Apache License-2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ without worrying about the use of your software: personal, internal or commercial.

-Currently, Harvester is being developed and maintained by the motivated volunteer contributors from all over the world.
+Currently, Harvester is being developed and maintained by the motivated contributors from all over the world.

 ***********************
 Where is the name from?